 Add the currants (or whatever you want to add to your scones) and mix with a spatula or spoon until combined.

 In a small mixing bowl, whisk together milk and eggs.
-Add to the flour a little at a time.
+Add to the dry mix a little at a time.
 Careful: depending on the size of your eggs and whether you scooped, spooned or weighed your flour, you might not need the entire amount.
 So don’t dump it all in at once!

 Stir everything together with a spoon or spatula until the dough forms a ball.
 If you realize you’ve added too much milk/egg, just add a little more flour.
 You’re going to add more flour in the next step, so add just enough for the dough to form a ball.